 Dr Srabani Maitra

-- Lecturer in Sociology of Education (Culture, Literacies, Inclusion & Pedagogy)
+- Senior Lecturer in Sociology of Education (Culture, Literacies, Inclusion & Pedagogy)

 I am a sociologist of education and an adult educator.
 I have a PhD in Adult Education and Community Development from OISE at the University of Toronto and a Masters degree in Women’s Studies from Saint Mary’s University in Halifax, Canada.
 Before arriving in Glasgow, I was an Eyes High Post-doctoral scholar at the Werklund School of Education in the University of Calgary, Canada.